 - When the peppers are cool enough to handle, remove the skin from the whole cloves of garlic and peppers.

-- Place tomatillos, peppers, garlic, and cilantro into a blender, and blend well.
+- Place tomatillos, peppers, garlic, cilantro, and oregano, and cilantro into a blender, and blend well.

 - While the peppers are cooling, cut the pork into bite-sized pieces.
 Salt the pork.